 In this paper, an intuitive and clarifier data-driven model is presented, which couples heat demand and weather variables.

 The use of smart energy meters enables the monitoring of a large quantity of data related to heat consumption patterns in buildings connected to DH networks.
 This information can be used to understand the interaction between the building and the final users´ without accurate information about building characteristics and occupational rates.
-In this paper, presented at Beyond 2020 digital event, an intuitive and clarifier data-driven model is presented, which couples heat demand and weather variables.
+In this paper, presented at the Beyond 2020 digital event, an intuitive and clarifier data-driven model is presented, which couples heat demand and weather variables.
 This model enables the disaggregation of Space-Heating & Domestic Hot water demand, characterization of the total heat demand and the forecasting for the next hours.
-Simulations for 53 building have been carried out, with satisfactory results for most of them, reaching R2 values above 0.9 in some of them.
+Simulations for 53 buildings have been carried out, with satisfactory results for most of them, reaching R2 values above 0.9 in some of them.

 Authors: Mikel Lumbreras, Roberto Garay and Antonio Garrido.